-Rhode Island S2109 prohibits insurers and pharmacy benefit managers from requiring reviews for opioid addiction treatment prescriptions.
+Rhode Island S2109 prohibits health insurers and pharmacy benefit managers from reviewing prescriptions for opioid addiction treatment.

-Rhode Island S2109 amends the Benefit Determination and Utilization Review Act to prohibit insurers and pharmacy benefit managers from requiring or conducting reviews for prescription medicines used in the treatment of alcohol or opioid use disorder.
-This includes medicines containing methadone, buprenorphine, or naltrexone, or those approved by the FDA for managing these disorders or mitigating opioid withdrawal symptoms.
-The bill also amends Medicaid benefit reviews to use criteria selected by the executive office of health and human services.
+Rhode Island S2109 prohibits health insurers and pharmacy benefit managers from requiring or conducting reviews for prescription medicines used in the treatment of alcohol or opioid use disorder, specifically those containing methadone, buprenorphine, or naltrexone, or approved for managing opioid withdrawal symptoms.
+This act aims to ensure that these medications are accessible without unnecessary bureaucratic hurdles.
+The prohibition applies to health benefit plans issued or renewed after the act's effective date.

 Included in complete analysis